-107 The initial scope of this project is to demonstrate the discovery tools that can provide 108 automation assistance in identifying where and how public-key cryptography is being used in 109 hardware, firmware, operating systems, communication protocols, cryptographic libraries, and 110 applications employed in data centers on-premises or in the cloud and distributed compute, 111 storage, and network infrastructures.
-The recommended project will engage industry in 112 demonstrating use of automated discovery tools to identify all instances of public-key algorithm 113 use in an example network infrastructure's computer and communications hardware, operating 114 systems, application programs, communications protocols, key infrastructures, and access 115 control mechanisms.
-The algorithm employed and the use for which the algorithm is employed 116 would be identified for each affected infrastructure component.
+The initial scope of this project is to demonstrate the discovery tools that can provide automation assistance in identifying where and how public-key cryptography is being used in hardware, firmware, operating systems, communication protocols, cryptographic libraries, and applications employed in data centers on-premises or in the cloud and distributed compute, storage, and network infrastructures.
+The audience for the project includes developers of products that use public-key cryptographic algorithms, integrators of such products, customer organizations that acquire or configure such products, and bodies that standardize protocols that employ or are dependent on public-key cryptographic algorithms.

+The recommended project will engage industry in demonstrating use of automated discovery tools to identify all instances of public-key algorithm use in an example network infrastructure's computer and communications hardware, operating systems, application programs, communications protocols, key infrastructures, and access control mechanisms.
+The algorithm employed and the use for which the algorithm is employed would be identified for each affected infrastructure component.
-Once the public-key cryptography components and associated assets in the enterprise are identified, the next element of the scope of the project is to prioritize those components that need to be considered first in the migration using a risk management methodology informed by

-120 "Mosca's Theorem" and other recommended practices.
+Once the public-key cryptography components and associated assets in the enterprise are identified, the next element of the scope of the project is to prioritize those components that need to be considered first in the migration using a risk management methodology informed by "Mosca's Theorem" and other recommended practices.

-- Michele Mosca's theorem in Cybersecurity in an era with quantum computers: will we be ready?(https://eprint.iacr.org/2015/1075) says that we need to start worrying about the impact of quantum computers when the amount of time that we wish our data to be secure for (X), added to the time it will take for our computer systems to transition from classical to postquantum (Y), is greater than the time it will take for quantum computers to start breaking existing quantum-susceptible encryption protocols-or when X + Y > Z. - Finally, the project will provide systematic approaches for migrating from vulnerable algorithms to quantum-resistant algorithms across the different types of assets and supporting underlying technology.
-For example: - Each enterprise that produces, supports, or uses public-key cryptography might conduct an inventory to determine what systems and components use public-key cryptography and how the cryptography is used to protect the confidentiality or integrity of information being exchanged, stored, or used to control processes (both information technology and operational technology processes.)
-Examples include code signing platforms, public-key infrastructure, and data security systems. - At the same time, quantum-vulnerable information stored and/or exchanged within the enterprise and with customers and partners might be categorized with respect to criticality, disclosure sensitivity, and the consequences of unauthorized and undetected modification. - Enterprises might also work with government and industry to identify emerging quantum-resistant cryptographic standards and products, their technical and operational characteristics, and their anticipated timeframe for availability to replace quantum-vulnerable systems and components. - Enterprises might work with public and private sector experts and providers to implement the emerging quantum-resistant crypto algorithms into protocols and technology.
+Michele Mosca's theorem in Cybersecurity in an era with quantum computers: will we be ready? (https://eprint.iacr.org/2015/1075) says that we need to start worrying about the impact of quantum computers when the amount of time that we wish our data to be secure for (X), added to the time it will take for our computer systems to transition from classical to post-quantum (Y), is greater than the time it will take for quantum computers to start breaking existing quantum-susceptible encryption protocols-or when X + Y > Z.

+Finally, the project will provide systematic approaches for migrating from vulnerable algorithms to quantum-resistant algorithms across the different types of assets and supporting underlying technology.
+For example:

+- Each enterprise that produces, supports, or uses public-key cryptography might conduct an inventory to determine what systems and components use public-key cryptography and how the cryptography is used to protect the confidentiality or integrity of information being exchanged, stored, or used to control processes (both information technology and operational technology processes.)
+Examples include code signing platforms, public-key infrastructure, and data-at-rest encryption. - At the same time, quantum-vulnerable information stored and/or exchanged within the enterprise and with customers and partners might be categorized with respect to criticality, disclosure sensitivity, and the consequences of unauthorized and undetected modification. - Enterprises might also work with government and industry to identify emerging quantum-resistant cryptographic standards and products, their technical and operational characteristics, and their anticipated timeframe for availability to replace quantum-vulnerable systems and components.